Overview: AI Futures Risk Model

 Scenario Mapping Dimensions & Conditions

-After all impact and likelihood rankings for each individual condition are averaged (all impact values ranked in the survey for condition 1, for example) each scenario pair is evaluated and then combined with the opposing condition between the X-axis and Y-axis.
+After all impact and likelihood rankings for each condition are averaged (all impact values ranked in the survey for condition 1, for example) each scenario pair is evaluated and then combined with the opposing condition between the X-axis and Y-axis.
 As in Figure-4, the condition "current paradigm" is evaluated and then combined with the condition "multipolar distribution."

 Thus, each cell in the matrix is a computation between two conditions and four sets of values provided by survey participants (e.g., condition-1 impact/plausibility & condition-2 impact/plausibility).
 The combination across the X-axis and Y-axis results in multiple individual scenario combinations (15,116,544 independent scenarios currently).